misterbuckley/vim-tunnel-vision/README.md

 ## Usage

 Put the following mappings in your .vimrc:

     nmap gt <Plug>(EnterTunnel)
     vmap gt <Plug>(EnterTunnel)

-Then, either visually select a block of text to focus on, or press gt in normal mode followed by a motion to focus on that block of text.
+Then, either visually select a block of text to focus on and press `gt` or press `gt` in normal mode followed by a motion to focus on that block of text.

 The block of text you have selected will be copied to a scratch buffer where those lines are all you see, allowing you to focus on that smaller chunk of text.